zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 = Developers =

 If you interested in the development of this plugin, join with us at our GitLab: https://source.updraftplus.com/team-updraft/wp-optimize/ (but please file all support questions in the wordpress.org system).

+= WP-Optimize Premium =

+<strong>Our free version of WP-Optimize is great, but we also have a more powerful Premium version with extra features that offer the ultimate in freedom and flexibility:</strong>

+<strong>Multisite Support:</strong> extends database optimisations so they function for multiple WordPress sites at a time.
+If you manage more than one website, you will need WP-Optimize Premium.

+<strong>Flexibility and Control:</strong> gives you the power to optimize select individual tables or a particular combination of tables on one or more WordPress websites, rather than having to optimize all database tables.

+<strong>Image Optimization:</strong> removes orphaned images from your WordPress site, plus images of a certain, pre-defined size.

+<strong>Sophisticated Scheduling:</strong> offers a wide range of options for scheduling automatic optimization.
+Specify an exact time and run clean-ups daily, weekly, fortnightly or monthly and perform any number of aditional one off optimizations.

+<strong>Seamless Graphical User Interface:</strong> for superb clarity in scheduling and managing of multi-site optimizations.

+<strong>WP-CLI support:</strong> provides a way to manage optimizations from command-line interface.

 = Translations =